Current Customer Savings

 The name “bed bug” is derived from the insect’s preferred habitat of houses and especially beds or other areas where people sleep.
 Bed bugs, though not strictly nocturnal, are mainly active at night and are capable of feeding unnoticed on their hosts.

 Bed bug control is most effective when an IPM approach is implemented with diligent participation by the residents.
-Multi-family housing, diligent participation is also required of the building management.
+In multi-family housing, diligent participation is also required of the building management.
 IPM takes advantage of all appropriate pest management options, including the judicious use of pesticides.
-Although bed bugs may sometimes be controlled by non-chemical means alone, this approach is often very difficult, potentially less effective, and usually more resource intensive.
+Although bed bugs may sometimes be controlled by non-chemical means alone, this approach is often very difficult, potentially less effective, and usually more resource-intensive.

 Bed bugs are a people problem, being spread by the movement of people from one location to another.

-While a bed bug will consume many times its body weight when taking a blood meal, much of this added weight is expelled as liquid fecal matter.
-Excreted fecal liquid creates the stains that may be found in areas where bed bugs travel and hide.
+While a bed bug will consume its body weight many times when taking a blood meal, much of this added weight is expelled as liquid fecal matter.
+The excreted fecal liquid creates stains that may be found in areas where bed bugs travel and hide.
 And, because much of the liquid consumed is excreted, these fecal stains may be the most prevalent sign of bed bug activity observed.

 You are more likely to notice the “telltale signs” of bed bugs rather than see the actual live bed bugs themselves, and this is especially so in the early stages of an infestation.